Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/6-build-linux-sw-for-ps.md

    - Make sure the USB UART cable is still connected with the ZCU102 board.
 Turn on your serial console and connect to the UART port.
    - Connect an Ethernet cable between the host and the ZCU102 board.
        - It can be a direct connection from the host to the ZCU102 board.
-       - You can also connect the host and the ZCU102 board using a router: the host connects to the router, and the ZCU102 board connects to the router.
+       - You can also connect the host and the ZCU102 board using a router.
    - Power on the board and let Linux run on ZCU102 (see [Verifying the Image on the ZCU102 Board](#verify-the-image-on-the-zcu102-board)).
    - Set up a networking software environment.
        - If the host and the board are connected directly, run `ifconfig eth0 192.168.1.1` to setup an IP address on the board.
 Go to **Control Panel → Network and Internet → Network and Sharing Center**, and click **Change Adapter Settings**.
 Find your Ethernet adapter, then right-click and select **Properties**.
 Double-click **Internet Protocol Version 4 (TCP/IPv4)**, and select **Use the following IP address**.
 Input the IP address **192.168.1.2**.
 Click **OK**.